 Of course, these numbers are far lower than the reality.
 This is a vastly underreported issue.
 While it is strictly unlawful for employers to hire (and not pay) undocumented laborers, it is a thing that happens.
 Undocumented immigrants who become victims of wage theft feel that they have little recourse, especially in an environment where they feel that they could be deported and separated from their family at any moment.

 Contact Our Team Today for Immigration Help

-At the Law Office of Joshua L. Goldstein, PC, we are strong advocates for the rights of immigrants in LA and their families.
+At the Goldstein Immigration Lawyers, we are strong advocates for the rights of immigrants in LA and their families.
 If you or a loved one is facing potential removal from the United States, please contact our team today by calling (213) 262-2000.
-Our Los Angeles immigration lawyer will work aggressively to fight for your rights.
+Our immigration lawyer in Los Angeles will work aggressively to fight for your rights.

 - California Expands EITC, YCTC Access to All Immigrants: What You Need to Know - September 21, 2020

 - Whistleblower Accuses ICE of Medical Neglect, COVID-19 Violations, and Forced Hysterectomies - September 18, 2020

 - Ninth Circuit Ruling: Trump Administration has Broad Discretion to End Temporary Protected Status (TPS) - September 16, 2020